US trade deficit hits record $74.4 billion in March - WTMJ

 WASHINGTON (AP) — The U.S. trade deficit surged to a record $74.4 billion in March as an improving U.S. economy drove purchases of imported foreign goods.

-The deficit was 5.6% higher than the February gap of $70,5 billion, the Commerce Department reported Tuesday.
-The trade deficit is the gap between what America buys from abroad and what it sells to other countries..
+The deficit, the gap between what America buys from abroad and what it sells to other countries, was 5.6% greater than the February gap of $70.5 billion, the Commerce Department reported Tuesday.

 Imports rose 6.3% to $274.5 billion while exports increased 6.6% to $200 billion.
 The U.S. imports so much more than it exports that in dollar terms, the rise in imports was greater.

-The politically sensitive deficit with China in goods rose 11.6% to $27.7 billion, as usual, the largest deficit with any single country.
+The politically sensitive trade deficit with China rose 11.6% to $27.7 billion which, as usual, was the largest deficit with any single country.

+Through the first three months of this year, the U.S. trade deficit totals $212.8 billion, up 64.2% from the deficit during the same period last month, a time when the U.S. economy was essentially shut down by the coronavirus pandemic.

+The United States recorded a deficit for all of 2020 of $681 billion, the largest annual gap since 2008 as the coronavirus disrupted global commerce and confounded then-President Donald Trump’s “America First” policies.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.